ibm-cloud-docs/Registry/registry_overview.md

 A global registry is available, which has no region that is included in its name (`registry.bluemix.net`).
 Only IBM-provided public images are hosted in this registry.
 To manage your own images such as by setting up namespaces or tagging and pushing images to a registry, use a [local regional registry](#registry_regions_local).
 {:shortdesc}

-You can target the global registry by running the `bx cr region-set` command.
+You can target the global registry by running the `ibmcloud cr region-set` command.

 For example, to target the global registry, run the following command:

 ```
-bx cr region-set global
+ibmcloud cr region-set global
 ```
 {: pre}

-For more information about the `bx cr region-set` command, see [{{site.data.keyword.registrylong_notm}} CLI](registry_cli.html#bx_cr_region_set).
+For more information about the `ibmcloud cr region-set` command, see [{{site.data.keyword.registrylong_notm}} CLI](registry_cli.html#bx_cr_region_set).

-After you have targeted the global registry, run the `bx cr login` command to log your local Docker daemon into the global registry so that you can pull {{site.data.keyword.IBM_notm}}-provided public images.
+After you have targeted the global registry, run the `ibmcloud cr login` command to log your local Docker daemon into the global registry so that you can pull {{site.data.keyword.IBM_notm}}-provided public images.